FarrukhRakhmanov/TravelManagement/README.md

    dotnet run
    ```

-2. Open your browser and navigate to https://localhost:7124;http://localhost:5263
+2. Open your browser and navigate to https://localhost:7124 or http://localhost:5263

 <p align="right">(<a href="#readme-top">back to top</a>)</p>